alexbrumwell/Honours_project/Y-chromosome/Y-chromosome_code_original.md

 ## Downloading/obtaining a reference genome
-We need to have a reference genome to map the FASTQs on to.
+First, we need to have a reference genome to map the FASTQs on to.
-There are several different Y-chromosome assemblies.

-The first I will be using is a non-repetitive Male specific region from Wallner et al., 2017.
-It is 1.6 Mbp in total.
-To download it, I use NCBI and search in Genbank for its ID (PRJNA353919).
-Then I open the associated FTP directory and copy the link for the ".fna.gz" file.
-In the cluster, I use `wget -P /chosen_directory/ <copied_link>` to download the assembly directly into my directory.
-This reference file is called "GCA_002166905.2_LipY764_genomic.fna".

-I will also be mapping onto a number of specific Y-chromosome genes like
+I will be using a horse U-chromosome that was provide dto me by my post-doc.

 ## Creation of sample list
 First I check the pedigree of the indivudals that each sequence is from to see which are male.
 Then I make a list of all the male Exmoor, horse and Przewalski sequences and save this in a text file called *List_ychromosome.txt*.
 I add the file path for read 1 of each FASTQ as a correspoding second column